leonlinsx/minimal-mistakes/_posts/2019-06-30-Libra-Neopet-Kin.md

 > Libra is made up of three parts that will work together to create a more inclusive financial system:

-> 1. It is built on a secure, scalable, and reliable blockchain;
+> One.
+It is built on a secure, scalable, and reliable blockchain;

 Alright so they're having a decentralised ledger to record the Libra you get and give.
 It'll be simple, quick, and cheap to transfer Libra.
 Still makes sense.

-> 2. It is backed by a reserve of assets designed to give it intrinsic value;
+> Two.
+It is backed by a reserve of assets designed to give it intrinsic value;

 This isn't a new idea, [stablecoins](https://www.cbinsights.com/research/report/what-are-stablecoins/ "stable?") have been [attempted before](https://thenextweb.com/hardfork/2019/06/27/stablecoin-projects-gold-failed/ "stable???").
 Starting to get confused about how a global currency would work but let's ignore that for now.

-> 3. It is governed by the independent Libra Association tasked with evolving the ecosystem.
+> Three.
+It is governed by the independent Libra Association tasked with evolving the ecosystem.

 Wait a minute, it's governed by people?
 What happened to "decentralised"?
 Maybe I misunderstood